allegheny-college-cmpsc-200-fall-2023/single-pile-nim-assignment/README.md

 ### Assignment "Hacks"

 See the `Suggestion` below to challenge yourself to implement a Hack.
 As always, you are allowed to develop your own Hack to satisfy this stretch goal.
-Place the code for the Hack inline with the code you write to create the liftoff sequence program (i.e. make it part of the program).
+Place the code for the Hack inline with the code in the corresponding file.

 In order to recieve credit for the Hack, you must fill out the [hack.md](docs/hack.md) file located in the `docs` folder.